dessa-oss/atlas/.github/ISSUE_TEMPLATE/atlas-feature-request-.md

 ---
-name: 'Atlas feature request '
+name: 'Foundations feature request'
-about: "Suggest an \U0001F4A1 for Atlas"
+about: "Suggest an \U0001F4A1 for Foundations"
 title: "[Request] Title"
-labels: Atlas, request
+labels: Foundations, request
 assignees: ''

 ---